mrange/PushStream6/BLOG.md

 # F# Advent 2021  Dec 08 - Fast data pipelines with F#6

+_Thanks to [manofstick](https://gist.github.com/manofstick) for trying out the code and coming with invaluable feedback._

 There were many interesting improvements in F#6 but one in particular caught my eye, the attribute `InlineIfLambda`.

 The purpose of `InlineIfLambda` is to instruct the compiler to inline the lambda argument if possible.
 One reason is potentially improved performance.